-Thanksgiving is one of the biggest holidays of the year for traveling, but even with the promise of a delicious meal waiting for you, traveling with ulcerative colitis (or Crohn’s or other chronic illnesses that affect your digestive system) can be daunting.
-But if you follow the ulcerative colitis travel tips below, you can avoid trouble and enjoy your vacation.
+Thanksgiving is one of the biggest holidays of the year for traveling, but even with the promise of a delicious meal waiting for you, traveling with ulcerative colitis (or other IBDs such as Crohn’s disease) can be daunting.
+Read on for tips on how to make the best of traveling with ulcerative colitis.

 Choose Air Travel if Possible

 Air travel is the easiest way for those with ulcerative colitis to traverse long distances.
 Traveling by plane allows you to be near a bathroom the entire time.
-If you do choose air travel, pack the same emergency items as you would in a car (see “Be Prepared” below), and choose an aisle seat.
-Don’t be afraid to ask flight attendants for help either — that’s what they’re there for.
-If air travel isn’t an option for you, don’t worry — you can still make long drives with the right preparation.
+If you do choose air travel, pack the same emergency items as you would in a car and choose an aisle seat if possible.
+Don’t be afraid to ask flight attendants for help if you need assistance at all before, during, or directly after the flight.

 Make a Plan

 Taking a road trip with ulcerative colitis is probably not the time for unexpected detours to see the largest ball of twine.
 Instead, map out your itinerary and route, complete with pit stops for planned bathroom breaks.
-And you can even plan for the unexpected bathroom break (they happen to everyone, not just folks with ulcerative colitis!) with the SitorSquat app developed by Charmin.
+And you can even plan for the unexpected bathroom break with the SitorSquat app or any other app that allows you to locate restrooms near your current location.

 Be Prepared

 It’s a good rule of thumb for all travelers to keep an emergency kit in the car, but ulcerative colitis patients should add a few extra items, such as your insurance information, any prescriptions you might need filled, your doctor’s number, a change of clothes and underwear, moist towelettes or wipes, and any incontinence products that’ll make your travel easier.
-You might even consider taking along a portable toilet, just in case.
+You might even consider taking along a portable toilet, just in case of emergencies.
+Travel kits should be personalized to your particular needs and include items that can be helpful in reducing symptoms.

 Relax and Have Fun